Communauté d'agglomération de Chaumont

+Location of the Chaumont municipal association.

 Communauté d'agglomération de Chaumont is the communauté d'agglomération, an intercommunal structure, centred on the town of Chaumont.
 It is located in the Haute-Marne department, in the Grand Est region, northeastern France.
 Created in 2017, its seat is in Chaumont.
 Its area is 927.0 km^{2}.
 Its population was 44,441 in 2019, of which 21,847 in Chaumont proper.

 Composition

 The communauté d'agglomération consists of the following 63 communes: